 Image by @denna_and_django

-If your Kelpie is kept as a family pet, rather than a working dog, and they receive less than 1-2 hour of exercise per day, they will be fine to receive a premium 'puppy' or 'Adult' pet food designed for 'medium' or 'all breeds'.
+If your Kelpie is kept as a family pet, rather than a working dog, and they receive less than 1-2 hour of exercise per day, they will be fine to receive a premium 'Adult' pet food designed for medium or 'all breeds'.
 Always be sure to seek a high quality diet, as this can help keep your Kelpie's coat soft, healthy, and shiny (and as a breed who sheds a lot of fur, you'll be thankful you did!).
 Many kelpie owners like to seek an Australian-made dog food designed for our climate, such as Advance or Instinctive Bite.

 However, if your Kelpie is a working dog or completing high levels of exercise every day, a 'high performance' diet with higher calorie content might be the way to go.
 Excellent examples include Eukanuba Premium Performance or Hill's Science Diet Active.
 But be sure to keep their weight in check, as these higher energy diets can lead to a little 'pudge' if your dog isn't burning it all off!

-Top Recommended Food for Kelpie Puppies
+Best Food for Kelpie Puppies

 This Australian made, high quality puppy food is designed to support healthy growth and development of all breeds of puppies, including Kelpies.